The Fellowship1. What is the RSA Fellowship?

 If you wish to discuss your application with a member of staff prior to submission, contact us on +44(0)20 7451 6856 or email us.

 Fellowship Council and senior RSA staff.
-The awards panel meets on a monthly basis (except December and August).
+The awards panel meets every six weeks.
 Future submission deadlines are announced on the RSA Catalyst page.

 If your application is successful, you are eligible to apply for an extension grant.

 A pool of skills consisting of Fellows who have registered their expertise and interests with us.

 The quickest way to access skills is to fill out a Catalyst application (leaving the request for a grant empty).
 You can do this via RSA Catalyst.

 If you are a UK tax payer, then yes, we'd love you to!
 Your annual Fellowship subscription is a charitable donation to the work of the RSA.
 Please contact firstname.lastname@example.org for a Gift Aid mandate.
 A mandate will also be present on your next renewal form.
 Fellowship dues paid by overseas Fellows who are not UK tax payers, do not qualify.